 The best of both worlds: the human workforce and automation

-So, as proposal solutions become more widespread, will humans become obsolete?
+So, as RFP automation software becomes more widespread, will humans become obsolete?
 Absolutely not.
 With RFP software handling the tedious copy-and-paste side of things, your team is free to brainstorm ideas or perform deeper quality analysis.

-Proposal managers gain back time that can be spent developing a creative approach or a new strategy designed to win.
-Your team can spend time building relationships with decision-makers in government, developing a broad understanding of the business context for proposals, and leveraging those skills to help you win.
+Proposal managers can spend their time developing a creative approach or a new strategy designed to win.
+Your team can spend time building relationships with decision-makers in government.
+They can develop a broad understanding of the business context for proposals, and leverage those skills to help you win.

 Start a 7-day free trial of VT Docs and see how it can revolutionize your RFP process.